circleci/circleci-docs/jekyll/_cci2/language-ruby.md

 This path will be used as the default working directory for the rest of the `job` unless otherwise specified.

-Directly beneath `working_directory`, we can specify container images under a `docker` key.
+Directly beneath `working_directory`, you can specify container images under a `docker` key.

 ```YAML
 version: 2